Skip to main content

 Even as artificial intelligence introduces complex new challenges regarding copyright, training data, and human creativity, the music industry's overarching narrative in 2026 is one of profound resilience and optimism.
 Record companies and independent advocacy groups are actively working to build licensing models that ensure human artistry and AI innovation can thrive together safely.
 By successfully blending the infinite, borderless reach of digital streaming with the tangible, emotional permanence of physical records, the global music ecosystem has built its most sustainable, diverse, and artist-friendly foundation in history.[1][6]

-The IFPI reports that global recorded music revenues have reached $31.7 billion, marking 11 consecutive years of growth.
+1. Global recorded music revenues reached a historic $31.7 billion in 2025, marking 11 consecutive years of growth.

 Viewpoints in depth